radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 The Jenkinsfile
 ================

-The initial goal was to create declarative Jenkins pipelines that we can later store in source control.
+The initial goal was to create Jenkins pipelines that we can later store in source control.
 This pipeline describes our build process, and a usual process when we work with Kubernetes is to build a Docker image, push it to a image repository then to some work with `kubectl` (like update the image for a deployment), or with `helm` (update a chart, or deploy a new one).

 We will now look at how to write the simplest Jenkinsfile that will to exactly that: build and push an image to a repo and do work with `kubectl` and `helm`.